nicomiguelino/cmake-boilerplate-generator/README.md

 ## References ##
 * If you don't have an idea on what CMake is, you could refer to this [link](https://en.wikipedia.org/wiki/CMake). **TLDR:** It's a hassle for some C/C++ developers to use make.
 CMake lets you specify rules on compiling, linking and executing, and it will generate a Makefile for you.
 * You could use this [tutorial](http://derekmolloy.ie/hello-world-introductions-to-cmake/) as a hands-on reference.
 It's presented in a straighforward manner.
+* I would also like to recommend [this one](https://tuannguyen68.gitbooks.io/learning-cmake-a-beginner-s-guide/content/chap1/chap1.html) in case you're not interested in the previous tutorial link.
+Note that this is just a part of the tutorial series.
+You could proceed with the succeeding part of the series if you want to.